-Droopy leaves can mean the plant is getting either too much or not enough water, but they should revive once you correct the issue.
+Droopy leaves can mean the plant is getting too much or insufficient water, but they should revive once you correct the issue.

-Philodendron pink princess grow best in medium light and bright indirect sunlight.
+Philodendron pink princess grows best in medium light and bright indirect sunlight.

 Not sure of the difference between direct and indirect light?

 Older leaves turn yellow naturally.
-However, if you notice several yellow leaves at once, it could be an indicator that the plant is getting too much sun.
+However, noticing several yellow leaves at once could indicate that the plant is getting too much sun.